 52 – Menjangan Island

 Menjangan Island is part of the West Bali National Park and one of the best diving destinations in Bali.
-Down at the coastline, calm waters and coral gardens teeming with marine life offer diving and snorkelling with excellent visibility year round.
+Down at the coastline, calm waters and coral gardens teeming with marine life offer diving and snorkeling with excellent visibility year-round.
 Spend at least one day here!

 53 – Underwater Temple Garden, Pemuteran